oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/mem_channels/README.md

 Burst-interleaving should only be disabled in situations where satisfactory load balancing can be achived by assigning buffers to individual channels.
-Otherwise, the global memory bandwidth utilization may be reduced which will negatively impact the throughput of your design.
+Otherwise, the global memory bandwidth utilization may be reduced, which will negatively impact the throughput of your design.

-To disable burst-interleaving, you need to assign a memory channel to each buffer using the `mem_channel` buffer property:
+To disable burst-interleaving, you need to pass the `-Xsno-interleaving` flag to your `dpcpp` command.
+With interleaving disabled, you can now specify, using the `mem_channel` property, in which memory channel each buffer should be
+allocated:
 ```c++
 buffer a_buf(a_vec, {property::buffer::mem_channel{1}});
 buffer b_buf(b_vec, {property::buffer::mem_channel{2}});
 ```
-The ID of the lowest available memory channel is 1.
-You also need to pass the `-Xsno-interleaving` flag to your `dpcpp` command.
+The channels are assumed to have IDs `1,2,...,N` where `N` is the number of available channels.

 For FPGA boards that have multiple memory types, it is possible to select which memory you want to disable burst-interleaving for by passing the memory type to